Dering v Uris: The trial

 Gardiner: Were you punished in any way?

 Hautval: No.She then testified that she told Dr Wirths that performing the operations was against her conception of medicine.Hautval: He asked me, "Cannot you see that these people are different from you?" and I answered him that there were several people different from me, beginning from him.

 Gardiner: I shall not ask you again whether you were shot.
 Did Dr Wirths say anything further?

 Hautval: He never said anything.On May 7, the jury awarded Dering a halfpenny in damages, the smallest coin of the realm.
 Dering was refused permission to appeal.
 Since the publisher and author had paid a marginally larger token sum of £2 into court, Dering was liable for all the legal costs amounting to £25,000 from that point, due to court rules.
 Dering died, however, soon afterwards in July 1965, leaving Kimber saddled with the heavy legal costs.

 At a news conference held at the Howard Hotel by Uris and publisher Kimber, Uris is reported to have made a comment that future editions of Exodus would omit Dering's name.

 The trial received extensive coverage.
 Breaking with tradition whereby it only reported judgments, The Times Law Report sent two reporters to report on the trial.
 The Times' reports were later published in book form (Auschwitz in England, 1965).
 It was said that the newspaper's circulation rose for the first time since the end of the Second World War as a result of its coverage.

 Uris had copied his data from Underground: The Story of a People by Joseph Tenenbaum when he referred to doctors working in Auschwitz.

 Lawton, who had flirted with fascism in the 1930s, described Hautval in regard to her testimony as "perhaps one of the most impressive and courageous women who had ever given evidence in the courts of this country".

+When the files of the United Nations War Crimes Commission were unsealed for the first time in 1987, it was revealed that the commission had concluded there was a "prima facie" case to charge Dering with war crimes.
+One witness, Dr. Jan Olbrych, told the commission he personally witnessed Dering castrate scores of men.
+Another former Auschwitz inmate, Józef Cyrankiewicz, who would serve as Poland's prime minister from 1947 to 1970, testified that Dering "treated the prisoners in a brutal way.
+It was common knowledge that Dering carried out experimental operations in Block 10."